The Marshall at the University of Cambridge

 Discussions

-Discussions are the forum in which members of the University can comment publicly on University business.
-They take place on Tuesdays at 2pm and are usually held in Senate House.
+Discussions are the forum where University members can comment publicly on University business.
+They take place on Tuesdays at 2pm and are usually held by videoconference.